lemoncheesecake/lemoncheesecake-requests/doc/index.rst

 and then pass this logger to a session or to a specific HTTP method call.

-The :py:class:`lemoncheesecake_requests.Logger` also provide class methods to easily create instances for common usage
+The :py:class:`lemoncheesecake_requests.Logger` class also provide class methods to easily create instances for common usage
 cases:

 - :py:func:`Logger.on() <lemoncheesecake_requests.Logger.on>`